-- Mounts, Bigger Is Better!
+- Mounts: Bigger is Better!
 Look for a telescope that has a sturdy and well constructed mount.
 This type of mount will provide stability on uneven or rough terrain.
-Poorly designed and flimsy mounts will wind up causing you nothing frustration.
+Poorly designed and flimsy mounts will wind up causing you nothing but frustration.

 - Eyepiece.
 This is a comfort issue.
 The better eyepieces will allow you to observe your target without having to literally press your eye against it, which can be very uncomfortable and almost impossible to view the object for more than a few seconds.

 - Photographing Distant Objects.
-If you are using an SLR camera than your best bet will be to use the Prime Focus Method.
-This requires you to remove the camera’s lens and the eyepiece from the telescope and using a T-Ring Adapter and T-Ring to reattach the camera to the telescope.
-What this does is turns your telescope into a camera lens!
+If you are using an SLR camera your best bet will be to use the Prime Focus Method.
+This requires you to remove the camera’s lens and the eyepiece from the telescope and use a T-Ring Adapter and T-Ring to reattach the camera to the telescope.
+What this does is turn your telescope into a camera lens!
 This technique works great when photographing distant objects that give off little light (as seen from earth) and require long exposures.
-The Prime Focus Method also works very well when photographing objects that create a large field such as Galaxies and Nebulae.
-Make Sure you purchase the correct T-Ring and Adapter for the make and model of your camera.
+The Prime Focus Method also works very well when photographing objects that create a large field such as galaxies and nebulae.
+Make sure you purchase the correct T-Ring and Adapter for the make and model of your camera.